When I first started out in marketing, I thought traffic was everything.

-Even though this is the last question to define target audiences, it is one of the most important ones.
+Even though this is the last question, it is one of the most important.

-This is why the reputation of your company is so important.
-Taking care of the relationship with your customers is essential as they will spread information about your brand on the internet and to their friends and family.
+The reputation of your company is crucial.
+Taking care of the relationship with your customers is essential as they spread information about your brand on the internet and to their friends and family.

-If you get good reviews, have positive comments, and garner a great reputation, this will be the base for potential customers to feel motivated to buy from you.
+If you get good reviews, have positive comments, and garner a great reputation, customers will be more motivated to buy from you.

-Now that you know your audience, let’s get to the fun stuff.
-Let’s create content for them.
+Now that you know your audience, let’s create content for them.

 You just have to put a keyword on Google and you will see thousands if not millions of results for each keyword.

-When you research “best earbuds” on Google, this is what you see:
+When you research “best earbuds” on Google, here’s what you’ll see: